-- A. Supplemental oxygen: - a.
-A Nasal cannula is useful for small amounts of supplemental oxygen. - b.
-Partial Rebreather masks (PRB) are recommended when higher flow and concentrations of oxygen need to be delivered. - c.
-"Blow-by" oxygen should be used for infants and toddlers. - B. Nasopharyngeal Airway (NPA) or Oropharyngeal Airway (OPA) should be used for patients who are unable to maintain their own airway. - C. A Bag-Valve-Mask (BVM) should be used when inadequate ventilation is present. - D. CPAP should be considered for MEDICAL patients complaining of moderate to severe respiratory distress meeting ALL the criteria described in Continuous Positive Airway Pressure (CPAP) procedure. - E. End-tidal CO2 shall be utilized on all intubated patients. - F. PEEP valve should be considered when ventilating a patient with COPD or emphysema to maintain alveolar inflation during exhalation
+- A. Supplemental oxygen: - 1.
+A Nasal cannula is useful for small amounts of supplemental oxygen and for passive oxygenation in preparation for intubation. - 2.
+Partial Rebreather masks (PRB) are recommended when higher flow and concentrations of oxygen need to be delivered. - 3.
+"Blow-by" oxygen should be used for infants and toddlers. - B. Nasopharyngeal Airway (NPA) or Oropharyngeal Airway (OPA) should be used for patients who are unable to maintain their own airway. - C. A Bag-Valve-Mask (BVM) should be used when inadequate ventilation is present. - D. CPAP should be considered for MEDICAL patients complaining of moderate to severe respiratory distress meeting ALL the criteria described in Continuous Positive Airway Pressure (CPAP) procedure. - E. End-tidal CO2 shall be utilized on all intubated patients. - F. PEEP valve should be considered when ventilating a patient with COPD or emphysema to maintain alveolar inflation during exhalation.